 - Answers to basic questions about your company’s structure and area of business

-- An address for your company in Estonia
+- An address and contact person for your company in Estonia

-The requirement for a company address is actually due to EU rules.
-In some other places, this requirement is interpreted to mean that you need an actual office there.
+In some other places, the requirement for a company address means that you need an actual office there.
 Some jurisdictions frown on the idea of ‘virtual offices’ and may even require you to show the lease for your office space.
 That’s obviously not ideal if you are a location-independent entrepreneur, a ‘digital nomad’ or simply someone who prefers to work at the local cafe.

 Fortunately, this is not the case in Estonia, which fully supports location-independent entrepreneurship.
-You can easily obtain an address from a business services provider and there is no obligation for you to ever even visit that address.
+There is no obligation for you to ever even visit that address.

 No matter where you live, there is no obligation for you to appoint a local director so you can own 100% of your own company established through e-Residency.